-Of course it’s not only dog owners who want to know what is and isn’t allowed in Spain.
-Anyone spending time here is affected by the way in which others look after, or not, their pets.
+Of course, it’s not only dog owners who want to know what is and isn’t allowed in Spain.
+Anyone spending time here is affected by the way in which others look after, or not, their dogs in Spain.
 Barking dogs, dangerous dogs, dog mess left on the pavements have an impact on everyone.
-In this article we look at some of the issues of importance to dog owners and their neighbours alike.
+In this article, we look at some of the issues of importance to dog owners and their neighbors alike.

 If you have a dog in Spain you should check to see if it’s on the ‘potencialmente peligrosas’ (PPP) list for your local region.
 The list includes the Staffordshire Bull Terrier, Bullmastiff, American Pitbull, Rottweiler and Bull Terrier but it does vary according to which part of Spain you live in.
 You can be stopped and fined if yours is on the list and you haven’t taken the appropriate measures.

 All dogs in Spain are required to be on the lead in public places and if your dog is on the dangerous dogs’ list then it should be muzzled too.
 These dogs must also be insured and you must apply for a license.
 The license is not for your dog but for you.
 You will have to have a medical and a criminal record check to ensure that you are a fit owner for it.
 You can obtain details of this from your local town hall.

 All dogs should be on a lead with their owners in control.
 However, there are times when a dog escapes and is picked up by a stranger.
 If you do come across a lost dog in Spain then you can catch it and take it to the vet.
 If it doesn’t have a microchip then the vet will call the Policia Local who will call the municipal dog pound to arrange to collect the dog.